You Got Mail

-"No sir, they don't know anything about us.
+"No, sir, they don't know anything about us.
 How did your day go?"

-Princesspinkcat gasped.
+Pink gasped.
 "Do you think the chairman is behind it?"

-The train began to move and the ride to their apartment at the outskirts of Cogtropolis was pretty uneventful.
-They ate more rotten throw gags for dinner and laid down on their beds (and sofas and floor).
+The train began to move, and the ride to their apartment at the outskirts of Cogtropolis was pretty uneventful.
+They ate more rotten throw gags for dinner and lay down on their beds (and sofas and floor).

-"I got ten stock options."
-Evina said.
+"I earned ten stock options," Evina said.

-"Twelve merits here."
-Lizzy interjected.
+"Twelve merits here," Pink interjected.

 "Me?"
-Catman said, "I got fourteen Cogbucks!"
+Catman said.
+"I got fourteen cogbucks!"

 "But," Evina protested, "we tried as hard as we could!"

-"I'll throw in my Cogbucks to help pay off the loan."
-Catman suggested.
+"I'll throw in my cogbucks to help pay off the loan," Catman suggested.
 "Do I really need to get a promotion?"

 "What do you think?" his unfamiliar voice asked.